Multi-File Comparison

 Step 1: Load Multiple Files

-Section titled “Step 1: Load Multiple Files”Method A: Multi-Select
+Section titled “Step 1: Load Multiple Files”- Click Load Files

 Both files now appear in the Files & Scopes panel.